A past, present and future as bright as the promises of God

 Genesis 17:7 (Good News Translation)

 On February 6, 1812, Adoniram and Ann Judson were commissioned as missionaries from the Congregational Church and they set sail for India.
 But while out on the waters, Judson began to read the Bible anew about the issue of water baptism.
 Arriving at the conclusion that believers should be baptized by immersion, the Judsons were baptized by British Baptist missionaries when they reached Calcutta, India, that September.

 Their life-changing decision not only celebrated individual new life through baptism, but the birth of a new gathering of people, partners and churches: a new society of Christians who would support, send and celebrate the work of mission.
 That movement, formed in 1814, is known today as American Baptist International Ministries (IM).

 IM has grown and evolved over more than two centuries of ministry.
 It is the oldest Baptist mission agency in North America.
-Itscentral mission is to help people come to Christ, grow in their relationships with God and change their worlds through the power of the Spirit.
-It works with respected partners in over 70 countries in ministries that meet human need.
+Its central mission is work cross-culturally to invite people to become disciples of Jesus Christ and to proclaim, through both word and deed, God’s reign of justice, peace and abundant life for all creation.